No. 2: Low rates on fixed annuities

 Many retirees buy an annuity in hopes of getting a safe stream of income.
-Low rates undercut that strategy, Moore says.
+But low rates undercut that strategy, Moore says.

-"The problem is that the monthly income a client receives from their fixed annuity is based on interest rates at the time they purchase the annuity," he says.
+"The monthly income a client receives from their fixed annuity is based on interest rates at the time they purchase the annuity," he explains.
 "With interest rates at all-time lows, annuity payouts are also at all-time lows."

-Nathan Kubik, a Certified Investment Management Analyst at Carnick & Kubik, which has offices in Denver and Colorado Springs, Colorado, agrees that now is among the worst times to buy an annuity.
+Nathan Kubik, a certified investment management analyst at Carnick & Kubik in Denver, agrees that now is among the worst times to buy an annuity.

 "Locking in these historically low rates right now through fixed-rate annuities is the height of folly," Kubik says.

-Kubik suggests talking to a fee-only adviser who is an expert in fixed-income investments.
-Such a pro can suggest alternatives to annuities.
+Kubik suggests talking to a fee-only adviser who is an expert in fixed-income investments, to learn about alternatives.

-Meanwhile, Moore urges investors to avoid purchasing annuities until rates climb.
+Meanwhile, Moore urges investors to avoid annuities until rates climb.